Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 Connections to online resources might originate from anywhere in the world.
 This means we can’t monitor a cloud-hosted resource for availability and responsiveness from just a single location.
 Synthetic tests typically measure from multiple, geographically diverse locations, using testing agents located in different data centers worldwide.

-To manage this complex environment, vendors have developed tools that make implementing and monitoring synthetic tests possible on a large scale.
-In the following video, Kentik Synthetics expert, Anil Murty, demonstrates the easy configuration of a synthetic testing “mesh” between a variety of cloud services:
+The following video demonstrates the easy configuration of a synthetic testing “mesh” between a variety of cloud services:

-This video is a brief excerpt from “How to Continuously Monitor Inter- and Intra-Cloud Performance”—you can watch the entire presentation here.
+This video is a brief excerpt from “How to Continuously Monitor Inter- and Intra-Cloud Performance” — you can watch the entire presentation here.

 Why Synthetic Monitoring is Important

 Reputation and service level agreement validation are two big reasons why staying ahead of performance issues is a must.
-It’s straightforward—poor connections can lead to unhappy customers and declining revenue.
+It’s straightforward — poor connections can lead to unhappy customers and declining revenue.
 The sooner NetOps can detect an availability issue, the faster they can react.

 Many users today see excessive application latency as a form of outage.
 Understanding and monitoring when a critical service drops below a minimum level of performance is paramount.
 A global network of agents that allows for omnidirectional synthetic transaction monitoring is one of the best ways to ensure that all users, regardless of physical location, are experiencing an acceptable level of service.